Some people find that avoiding specific triggers like dairy, fried food, and gluten helps reduce irritable bowel syndrome (IBS) symptoms.

 - pumpkin seeds, sesame seeds, and sunflower seeds

-But eating a large serving of low FODMAP foods may still provide a large amount of FODMAPs.
+However, eating a large serving of low-FODMAP foods may still provide many FODMAPs.

 The low FODMAP diet involves elimination and reintroduction phases and may be difficult to follow without the help of a healthcare professional.
 Not everyone with IBS is sensitive to all FODMAPs.